 WordPress Web Traffic System – Plugins

-Let’s take a look now at some examples of traffic-generating WordPress plugins that can help:
+Let’s take a brief look at a few traffic-generation WordPress plugins that can be used to:

-- Post content to other online properties via RSS
+- Distribute content via RSS feeds to other online properties

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, GooglePlus and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/